AngleProtocol/angle-docs/merkl/lp-guide.md

 {% embed url="https://www.youtube.com/embed/8tpGSHglVlc" %}

-To receive rewards listed on Merkl, you can provide liquidity directly one of the listed pools, or on one of the supported position / liquidity managers.
+To receive rewards listed on Merkl, you can provide liquidity directly to one of the listed pools, or to one of the supported position / liquidity managers.
 If you are using a liquidity manager, be careful to understand how the liquidity manager rebalances liquidity.

 Merkl comes with an anti DoS filter which means that positions with less than \$20 of liquidity are not eligible for incentives.